The Coffee Siphon – The Simple Tutorial

 #5 Brew and Stir

 The water from the bottom chamber will rise to the top.
-Once there, provide a gentle stir so all the coffee grounds are making contact with the water.
-Allow the brew cycle to go 60-90 seconds and then turn off the flame.
+Once there, gently stir so all the coffee grounds contact the water.
+Allow the brew cycle to run for 60-90 seconds and then turn off the flame.

 Water will rise from the bottom chamber to the top.

-After the coffee has brewed for 60-90 seconds in the top chamber, turn off the flame.
+Turn off the flame after the coffee has brewed for 60-90 seconds in the top chamber.

 #6 Allow Coffee to Return to the Lower Chamber and Serve

-Once the flame is turned removed, the coffee will flood into the bottom chamber.
-Once the brewed coffee has completely emptied the top chamber, remove the top chamber and serve.
+Once the flame is removed, the coffee will flood into the bottom chamber.
+Once the brewed coffee has completely emptied the top chamber, remove it and serve.

-Once the coffee returns to the bottom chamber, remove the top chamber, and serve.
+Remove the top chamber once the coffee returns to the bottom chamber, and serve.

 Resources